Configuring OAuth Profiles for Management Access to Event Broker Services

 A successful POST request returns a code 200.

 After securing redirects, you can create roles for the OAuth profile and map them to roles in your identity provider (IdP).
-You can create up to three OAuth profiles per event broker service and assign roles to the profiles as needed.
-Here, we are creating two roles for the OAuth profile we created earlier: an editor and a viewer.
-We will map these roles through the IdP to existing Cluster Manager roles in PubSub+ Cloud.
-The role mappings allow us to define the permissions users have on particular event broker services based on the role they authenticate with when accessing that service.
-For example, users logging in with the editor role can view, edit, and delete event broker service properties.
-Meanwhile, users logging in with the viewer can only view event broker service settings.
+You can create up to three OAuth profiles per event broker service and assign access to the profiles as needed.
+After you create roles for the OAuth profile, you map these roles through the IdP to existing Mission Control roles in PubSub+ Cloud.
+The role mappings allow you to define the permissions users have on particular event broker services based on the role they authenticate with when accessing that service.

-To create the viewer role use the Replace a resource object on an event broker service using a SEMP POST API to create resource object on the broker containing the information about the viewer role.
+To create a role, use the Replace a resource object on an event broker service using a SEMP POST API to create a resource object on the event broker service containing the information about role permissions.

 Specify the Path Params fields as follows: